maroonedace/Criwin/README.md

 # Criwin

-A Discord bot that downloads audio from YouTube videos and adds them to a curated sound collection.
-The bot can play these sounds on demand within Discord servers, providing a customizable audio experience for users.
+Personal Discord bot with multi-platform media ingestion from YouTube, Instagram, and Reddit, plus voice channel audio playback.
+Built with Python and Discord.py, using PostgreSQL for metadata and MinIO for audio storage.